AnthonySteele/anthonysteele.github.io/StandardChecks.md

 If you use custom package sources and want this metadata to live with the project, then you need the `nuget.config` file here.
 But that's the only file.

-## General

 ### editorconfig

-add a standard `.editorconfig` file in the root folder.
+Add a standard `.EditorConfig` file in the root folder.
+[EditorConfig](http://editorconfig.org/) means that some annoying formatting variations across checkins just don't happen any more.

 For Visual Studio 2015, ensure that the Visual Studio add-in that reads this is installed.
-You don't need the addin for Visual Studio 2017.
+The good news is that you don't need the addin for Visual Studio 2017.

+It might be necessary to do one last formatting-only commit, where every file standardised.
+Otherwise this will happen as you work, interwoven with code changes.

 ### Warnings as errors